-What’s a day in the life of Armando like?
+What is a day in the life of Heiko like?

 What are the three most important things in your office?

-What tools do you use in-house at Cluster?
+What tools do you use in-house at Mackevision?

-How much effort do you focus on building out the pipeline?
+How much effort do you focus on building out of the pipeline?

 What inspires you?

-How do you do to stay connected to the artist community?
+How do you stay connected to the artist community?

-What is your favorite thing about working in Mexico City?
+What is your favorite thing about working in Stuttgart?

-When you aren’t working, what’s the ideal way to spend a day in Mexico City?
+When you aren’t working what is your ideal way to spend the day?